hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ![](/assets/Chapter0-nbviewer.png)

+#### Why we should preview Jupyter notebook on NBviewer

+Usually, we can directly preview a Python notebook on GitHub.
+However, GitHub prohibits Javascript execution for security reasons.
+If you have interactive chart, e.g. `echart`, `plotly`, those will not render on GitHub.
+Nbviewer supports javascript and it is the first free online tool to preview Python notebook, so we recommend it.
+For concrete examples of dynamic charts, here is an [example](http://nbviewer.jupyter.org/github/data-projects-archive/201804-Air-Crash/blob/master/Final%20Project%20-%20Airplane%20crash/A%20Brief%20report%20Airplane%20crash%20worldwide.ipynb) from students' last year.
+The last interactive map *flight path* can not be shown directly in GitHub, that's why we need Nbviewer.

 ## GitHub Desktop

-### Install Github desktop
+### Install GitHub desktop

 You can download from [here](https://desktop.github.com/), and install it like you installed other apps before.

 ### Use GitHub Desktop to synchronize codes between local repo and GitHub hosted repo

-Talking about this function, Github is like a cloud disk, which is similar to Google Drive，OneDrive.
-You can synchronize your codes and files between local and Github website.
+Talking about this function, GitHub is like a cloud disk, which is similar to Google Drive，OneDrive.
+You can synchronize your codes and files between local and GitHub website.
 It's useful not just others can see your recent updates, but also improve the efficiency during the collaboration with others.
-If one of your teammates commit changes, you can synchronize by Github desktop and keep the same stage with them.
+If one of your teammates commit changes, you can synchronize by GitHub desktop and keep the same stage with them.

 #### Create your first repository

 ![new repo](/assets/Chapter0-create%20new%20repo.png)
-After you log in Github desktop, click `create new repository`, give a name you like and choose the local path you want(but keep in mind where they are).
+After you log in GitHub desktop, click `create new repository`, give a name you like and choose the local path you want(but keep in mind where they are).

 #### Create a file in this repository